leviosacz/Operating-Systems-Coursework/README.md

 # Operating-Systems-Coursework
 This repository holds my coursework from Operating Systems Course.
-They consist of C files, Java Files, and Bash files.
+They consist of C files and Java Files.